tahoma2d/tahoma2d/doc/how_to_build_win.md

 ### Visual Studio Express 2013 for Windows Desktop
 - https://www.microsoft.com/en-us/download/details.aspx?id=44914
 - Make sure that the target platform is "for Windows Desktop" not "for Windows".
-- Community and Provessional versions of Visual Studio 2013 for Windows Desktop also work.
+- Community and Professional versions of Visual Studio 2013 for Windows Desktop also work.

 ### CMake
 - https://cmake.org/download/